How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 Conditional logic can be used to send the notification to the relevant department as you can see here:

 • Adding a ‘Department’ dropdown to the form.
-The notification can then be sent to whichever department is selected in the form (you may need to set up a notification per department).
+The notification can then be sent to whichever department is selected in the form.

-• A notification can be fired off whenever a form is submitted with a specific email address.
-This can make it easier to channel emails from important customers, customers who may require a little more attention, suppliers, and so on, to the right destinations.
+• A notification can be fired off whenever a form is submitted with a specific email address — for instance, VIP customers or suppliers.

-• Notifications can also be sent based on multiple factors, such as email address and words in the message body.
-This can be useful in a B2B scenario where some users may be testing out a new product.
+• Notifications can also be sent based on multiple factors, such as email address and message content, to tailor B2B responses.

 When you’re done, click the Update Notification button at the bottom of the page.